gitbls/sdm/README.md

 * `--hdmigroup` *num* &mdash; hdmigroup setting in /boot/config.txt
 * `--hdmimode` *num* &mdash; hdmimode setting in /boot/config.txt
 * `--host` *hostname* or `--hostname` *hostname* &mdash; Specifies the name of the host to set onto the SD Card when burning it.
+* `--info` *what* &mdash; Display one of the databases that specify timezones, locale, keymaps, and wifi-country.
+The *what* argument can be one of `time`, `locale`, `keymap`, or `wifi`.
+The requested database is displayed with the `less` command. `--info help` will display the list of options.
 * `--keymap` *keymapname* &mdash; Specifies the keymap to set into the image, or burn onto the SD Card. `--keymap` can be specified when customizing the image and/or when burning the SD card.
 Specifying `--keymap` with `--burn` overrides whatever is in the image.
 Also see `--l10n`.
 See the *layout* section in /usr/share/doc/keyboard-configuration/xorg.list for a complete list of keymaps.
 * `--l10n` &mdash; Build the image with the Keymap, Locale, Timezone, and WiFi Country of the system on which sdm is running.
 Note that the switch name is lowercase *L10N*, which is shorthand for "localization", just like I18N is shorthand for "internationalization"
+* `--loadlocal USB` &mdash; WiFi Credentials are read from a USB device.
+The switch keyword value USB is required.
+The Credentials must be in the file `local-settings.txt` in the root directory of the USB device. `local-settings.txt` has three text lines in it, specifying the WiFi Country, WiFi SSID and password in the format:

+        country=2 letter country code
+        ssid=yourSSIDname
+        password=yourWiFiPassword

+    `local-settings.txt` can include 3 additional lines for setting `keymap`, `locale`, and `timezone`.
+These take the same values as the `--keymap`, `--locale`, and `--timezone` command switches.

+    The First Boot process will wait for and use the first non-mounted USB device that is found.
+If the file `local-settings.txt` is not found on that USB device, First Boot will print a message on the console, and the wait process will be restarted, so the remote user can update their USB device as needed.
+See /usr/share/zoneinfo/iso3166.tab for the complete WiFi Country code list.
+If `--loadlocal` is used, `--wifi-country` and the WiFi Country setting obtained from `--l10n` are ignored.

 * `--locale` *localename* &mdash; The locale is specified just as you'd set it in raspi-config.
 For example, in the USA, one might use en_US.UTF-8, and in the UK en_UK.UTF-8.
-See /usr/share/local/i18n/SUPPORTED for a complete locale list.
+See /usr/share/i18n/SUPPORTED for a complete locale list.
 * `--noextend` &mdash; Do not extend the IMG file at all
 * `--norestart` or `--noreboot` &mdash; Do not restart the system after the First Boot.
 This is useful if you set `--restart` when you build the image, but want to disable the automatic restart for a particular SD Card when you burn it.
 * `--nspawnsw` *"switches"* &mdash; Provide additional switches for the systemd-nspawn command.
 See `man systemd-nspawn`.